scaffold-eth/scaffold-eth-2/README.md

 ⚠️ This project is currently under active development.
 Things might break.
 Feel free to check the open issues & create new ones.

-*The best way to get started building decentralized applications on Ethereum!*

-A new version of [scaffold-eth](https://github.com/scaffold-eth/scaffold-eth/tree/master) with its core functionality.
+Scaffold-Eth 2 is a toolkit for building decentralized applications (dapps) on the Ethereum blockchain.
+It's a new version of [scaffold-eth](https://github.com/scaffold-eth/scaffold-eth/tree/master) with its core functionality.
 Built using NextJS, RainbowKit, Wagmi and Typescript.

 - ✅ Contract component to easily edit the smart contracts and view & test the contract on your frontend
 - 🔥 Burner wallet & local faucet